Michel Maffesoli: Professional activities

-Maffesoli called to vote for Nicolas Sarkozy in the French presidential election of 2012., which he later denied.
+Maffesoli supported Nicolas Sarkozy in the French presidential election of 2012, which he later denied.

 Maffesoli is sometimes associated with freemasonry, although there is no way to prove that he ever was a member of it.

-He has recently appeared on French networks, predicting an "age of insurrections."
+He has recently appeared on French networks predicting an "age of insurrections."

 Reception within the scientific community

-Within the scientific community of French sociologists, the scientificity of Maffesoli's works is often questioned, especially since the furore concerning the thesis of Elizabeth Teissier "has created great controversy within the community [of French sociologists and beyond], and has led many sociologists to intervene in order to challenge the legitimacy".
+Within the scientific community of French sociologists, the scientific nature of Maffesoli's works is often questioned, especially since the furore concerning the thesis of Elizabeth Teissier "created great controversy within the community [of French sociologists and beyond], and has led many sociologists to intervene in order to challenge its legitimacy".
 On this issue, Maffesoli presented arguments on his methods, in particular through a new edition of his epistemological book, La connaissance ordinaire, in 2007.
 An opposition currently exists between Maffesoli's positions on "sensitive thinking" and supporters of a sociology embedded in the criteria of systematic and transparent scientificity.
-The conference "Raisons et Sociétés", held at the Sorbonne in 2002 following the Teissier controversy to debate the broader issue of methodologies in human sciences identified differences between the various sociological traditions relating to this case.
+The conference "Raisons et Sociétés", held at the Sorbonne in 2002 following the Teissier controversy to debate the broader issue of methodologies in human sciences, identified differences between the various sociological traditions relating to this case.

 Other controversies have led to challenges to Maffesoli's institutional position: the scientific community protested against his appointment to the board of the CNRS and against his appointment at the Institut Universitaire de France.
-On the other hand, Maffesoli's theories have been the subject of counter-inquiries, such as survey by Laurent Tessier on free parties in France and England.
+On the other hand, Maffesoli's theories have been the subject of counter-inquiries, such as a survey by Laurent Tessier on free parties in France and England.